🧩 ujc to png

 • Why does the Border radius option not work?

-Currently, this feature is supported only by some browsers.
 Make sure you are using the latest version of a supported browser and try increasing both the Scale images option and the Border radius option to a high value like 50 to verify that it works.

 • Why are the Dropzone, Options, and Gallery sections not visible?

 Yes.
 Just drag and drop them into the dropzone or select them in the file picker.
-After that you can manipulate them as usual with the available options.
-For example, you can use this tool to add pixel grid lines to your pixel art image.
+After that, you can manipulate them as usual with the available options.

 • Can I save my nonograms from the Nonograms Katana iOS app?